metomi/rose/sphinx/glossary.rst

       Reloading does not require the suite to be :term:`shutdown`.
-When a suite is reloaded any currently "active" :term:`tasks <task>` will continue with their "pre-reload" configuration, new tasks will use the new configuration.
+When a suite is reloaded any currently "active" :term:`tasks <task>` will continue with their "pre-reload" configuration, whilst new tasks will use the new configuration.

       Reloading changes is safe providing they don't affect the :term:`suite's <suite>` :term:`graph`.
-Changes to the graph have certain caveats attached, see the `Cylc User Guide`_.
+Changes to the graph have certain caveats attached, see the `Cylc User Guide`_ for details.

       See also: